Retrospective Search for Strongly Lensed Supernovae in the DESI Legacy Imaging Surveys: Grade C D Lensed Supernova and Unlensed Supernova Candidates

 DESI-035.1374+00.4676 was discovered in \citet{storfer2022}, as a C-grade strong lensing candidate.
 However, after viewing the Hyper Suprime-Cam (HSC; \citeauthor{HSC_DR2} \citeyear{HSC_DR2}) image (see Figure~\ref{fig:3042rgb}), we feel confident in moving this into the A-grade lens candidate category.

-DESI-035.1374+00.4676 \txr{appears to be} a galaxy \txr{group-scale} strongly \txr{lensing} system, with the arc lying Northeast of the main lensing galaxy.
-The transient's location is somewhat far from both the lens and lensed image.
+DESI-035.1374+00.4676 \txr{appears to be} a galaxy \txr{group-scale} strongly \txr{lensing} system, with the arc lying Northeast of the main lensing galaxy. \trr{This is supported by the photo-$z$'s of the posited lensed and source galaxies ($0.296 \pm 0.007$ and $0.776 \pm 0.118$ respectively).} The transient's location is somewhat far from both the lens and lensed image.
 From the best-fit foreground galaxy light parameters shown in Figure~\ref{fig:3042subt}, the detection is approximately \txb{4} half-light radii away from the lensing galaxy, which does not exclude it from being the host galaxy of the transient.
 On the other hand, if it is hosted by the lensed source galaxy, the distance between the transient and its center would be stretched along the tangential direction.
 Without lens modeling, which would provide the delensed \txr{source, it} is difficult to estimate how far the transient is from the source galaxy center \txb{in meaningful terms (e.g., half-light radius or directional light radius)}.
 Therefore neither is an impossible scenario \txb{based on the location}.
 The possibility of a faint galaxy hosting the transient seems remote, as such a galaxy does not \txr{appear even} in the HSC image with superior seeing ($0.58''$ in the \ipi~band) and greater depth ($26.2$ \ipi~band limiting magnitude; see Figure~\ref{fig:3042rgb}).

 \paragraph{Postulation 1: uL-SN~Ia} Figure~\ref{fig:3042p1} shows the best-fit light curve model for the uL-SN~Ia scenario.
 The SALT3 model fits the four photometric data points well, and its Hubble residual is consistent with the Union 2.1 best-fit cosmology.
 We consider this to be a possible identity of this transient.